5 Web Design Mistakes That Will Lead Your Biz To a Disaster

 Product descriptions and blogs also need to have their sub-menus in the sidebar and a search bar is mandatory.

-You need to employ your creativity in a way that will help your customers navigate around easily and find the information they need.
+You need to employ your creativity in a way that will help your customers navigate around easily and improve customer satisfaction as well.
 I’m aware this is the third time I’m repeating this, but your design should respect the user’s time.

 Don’t push them too far